99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 automated way: using AWS CLI

 YAMS and JSON are languages you can write CF templates
-"aws cloudformation deploy" then "sam deploy" commands
+"aws CloudFormation deploy" then "sam deploy" commands

-!!
 template components:
 - Template version/Format Version
 - description